This post may contain affiliate sales links. Please see my full disclosure policy for details

 It’s quite simple to make the brownie batter mousse.
 You’ll beat the heavy whipping cream as if you’re making a homemade whipped cream, and then you’ll add dry brownie mix to the cream.
 It thickens it up to a great consistency.
 Just a quick note, if you’d like to heat treat the bownie batter, you can do so by following this method for heat-treated flour.

 I also like to add gelatin to the whipped cream because I think it makes the mousse more airy after it’s had a chance to set in the fridge.
 I wish I could claim responsibility for the invention of the brownie batter mousse, but the first time I heard about it was from Shelly’s Brownie Batter Parfaits.

-I can’t forget about glorious chocolate cake that soaked in chocolate pudding either.
+I can’t forget about the glorious chocolate cake that was soaked in chocolate pudding either.
 The combination of this mouthwatering cake and the mousse, it that can’t be beat.

 This Sinful Brownie Batter Poke Cake is for true chocolate lovers.
 This chocolate poke cake is soaked with dark chocolate pudding and topped with a brownie batter mousse and glaze.

 For the Filling:

 - 1 3.4 ounce box Instant Chocolate Pudding Mix